 Be gentle.
-Any new hobby or habit or any skill takes time.
+Any new hobby, habit, or any skill takes time.
 You wouldn’t yell at a baby trying to walk every time they fall.
 It’ll take work.
 It’ll feel really weird.
 You might even feel like you’re pretending or acting sometimes.
 This is all fine.
 Everyone needs time to get new pathways in their brain.
-And that only comes with practicing skills over and over again.
+And that only comes with practising skills over and over again.

 If you’re stressing that other people will notice that you’re looking like a really bad actor in a really cheesy play.
 Chill.
 I’ll let you in on a little secret.
 Most people are far too interested in how THEY look to other people to worry about you.
 And all the people who love you will be patient.

 Learn one skill at a time.
 Take at least a few months for each one.
 Make sure it feels comfy before you move on to the next one.
 I know you’ll want to charge at them like a bull at a gate.
 Mostly because you’re dying to fix everything you think is “broken “about you.

 But don’t.
 Please.
 You aren’t broken.
 You’re learning.